CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

   StatementList
 }
 ```

-A block is a set of curly braces in which we write any number of statements.
-As with function scope, block scope means that variables declared inside a given block are only accessible inside the given block.
-This means we can declare a variable with the same name in 2 different blocks and we won't get an error!
+A block is a region of code defined by a set of curly braces in which we write any number of statements.
+As with function scope, block scope means that variables declared inside a given block are only accessible inside the given region.
+This means we can declare a variable with the same name in 2 different blocks and we won't get an `ReferenceError`.

 ```js title="problem.js"